Instrumentation & Automation

 By clicking on the list item, you can select the desired sensor.
 This opens the window of the selected sensor (figure on the right).

 In this window, you can enter the temperature for the selected sensor and get its resistance (Resistance Temperature Detectors) or Electromotive Force (Thermocouples).
 Conversely, by entering a resistance or an EMF, you can get a temperature.
 The process is reversible.
+When pressing the icon Share in the upper part of the screen we get the Temperature - Resistance (or mV) table with a step of 10 ° C.

 The program is very handy, especially if it is in your smartphone, it means always at hand.